across-protocol/indexer/packages/indexer/README.md

 2. Define a new `store` function (e.g., `storeMyEvent`).
 3. Add a new object to the `events` array with the corresponding `config`, `transform`, and `store` values.

-### Testing the Sandbox
+### Testing
-Tests for the indexer sandbox are part of the integration test suite.
+Tests for the websocket indexer are part of the integration test suite.
 The primary test file is located at `packages/indexer/src/data-indexing/tests/Indexers.integration.test.ts`.

 To run the tests, execute the integration test command from the `packages/indexer` directory:
 ```bash